-NOTE: Replace brushes when worn to about 0.5 in.
-(12.5 mm).
+NOTE: Replace brushes when worn to about 0.5 in (12.5 mm).
 Always check both brushes.
-Brush Repair Kit 236-967, which includes spring clip 112-766, is available for motors manufactured by Pacific Scientific.
+Brush Repair Kit 236-967 is available for motors manufactured by Pacific Scientific.
+Consult Rev. A of this manual for repair kit and instructions if your motor has a Leeson motor.

 NOTE: Replacement brushes may last only half as long as the original ones.
-To maximize brush life, break in new brushes by operating the sprayer for at least one hour with no load (remove the pump connecting rod pin).
+To maximize brush life, break in new brushes by operating the sprayer with no load as instructed in this procedure.